mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The Bwap Homeworld

-KAPA-BAWABAW The kapa-bawabaw is a large semiaquatic molluscoid the size of a Terran cow that lives in the swamps of Marhaban.
+KAPA-BAWABAW The kapa-bawabaw is a large semiaquatic molluscoid the size of a [[Terra|Terran]] cow that lives in the swamps of Marhaban.
 They have a thick yellow hide speckled with orange markings and six eyes; two large eyes and four smaller ones.
 Inside its wide shell-like mouth are three rows of hardened ridges that the kapa-bawabaw uses to chew the vegetation it lives on.
 Along its underside it has multiple pairs of flipper-like pseudopods that it uses to propel itself through water.
 In the water the kapa-bawabaw is a graceful swimmer but on land it moves with an awkward humping motion.
 The kapa-bawabaw was domesticated early in Bwap history and are in general docile.
 The only exception to this is when the hermaphroditic kapa-bawabaw come into rut and become aggressive and territorial.

 Bwaps have a number of uses for kapa-bawabaw.
 They use the mucus from the kapa-bawbaw's hide as both pickling agent and preservative in cooking, the fertilised eggs are considered a delicacy and the hide, when tanned and prepared correctly, is used as material for clothing.
 Collecting the eggs is a risky endeavor, as brooding kapa-bawabaw are extremely protective.
 Primitive Bwaps would use the collection of kapa- bawabaw eggs as a rite of passage for young males entering adulthood and the rite is still practiced today in a less dangerous, figurative fashion.

 ### PAWBAWEPKA

 The pawbawepka (known as a 'salamander pug' by humans) is a medium-sized modern amphibianoid carnivore that has become a companion animal to Bwaps, although several related species remain in the wild.
 Domesticated late in Bwap prehistory, pawbawepka serve the same role for Bwaps that dogs do for humans.
 They are the height of a medium dog with a brown hide covered with blue markings, four short legs and a long flattened tail that is used for motive force when swimming.
-Their face is rather flattened, much like a Terran bulldog or pug, but possess no external ears.
+Their face is rather flattened, much like a [[Terra|Terran]] bulldog or pug, but possess no external ears.
 They feed through the use of a long sticky tongue that captures prey and draws it into their mouth where it is chewed with several rows of sharp teeth before being swallowed.
 Female pawbawepka lay up to four eggs annually which she keeps in her pouch.
 When the young hatch they remain in the pouch being fed by their mother until they reach a month old, at which point they leave the pouch.
 The pups may be removed from the mother at this point but in the wild the young remain with the mother for six months, learning how to hunt and fend for themselves before they are chased away to live a solitary life.

 Pawbawepka are covered with a thick layer of fat, which makes them look somewhat plump.
 Coupled with their tendency to enjoy sleeping most of the day, they are often mistaken as slothful creatures.
 In reality, while a pawbawepka can sleep upwards of 18 hours a day, they are capable of sudden bursts of speed that belies their short legs and rotund appearance.
 Domesticated pawbawepka are exceptionally affectionate with their owner but tend to be aloof towards others.